raj-pranav/learn-solidity/Tutorials/Beginners/5-Getting-familiar-with-Remix-IDE.md

 ## 1. Sidebar
-The sidebar may contains several icons but predominantly I will have `first three`, which are
+The sidebar usually contains several icons but predominantly it has `first three` of them, which are
 - `File explorer` : Browse, locate, arrange, create files and folders
-- `Compile`       : To compile a smart contract
+- `Compile`       : To compile a smart contract & generate the necessary files
-- `Deploy`        : Deploy smart contract on simulated, testnet or mainnet blockchains
+- `Deploy`        : Deploy smart contract on either a simulated or testnet , or a mainnet blockchain

 <img src="https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/images-for-docs/sidebar_Remix.PNG" width="320" title="Remix sidebar">

-A more expanded view for all these three icons is collated in a single image as shown in the image (appearing in the next section)
+Remaining icons that you see in the above image are manually installed using the featured plugin section.
+At any point of time , you can remove them or add a few more icon based on your requirement.
+The expanded view for all these three icons is collated at one place as shown in the image (appearing in the next section).

 ### Expanded view of all Three buttons
 #### File Explorer